Alexander Dennis Enviro500 MMC: Mexico

 Metrobús of Mexico City ordered 90 Enviro500 MMCs after evaluating one original version Enviro500 demonstrator in late 2014.
 They are scheduled for delivery in 2016.
 The delivery has been delayed and as of 2017 only 22 out of 90 buses have arrived to Mexico City.
 The service of Metrobus is expected to start in October 2017 with the route that starts from Indios Verdes to Campo Marte.

 Europe

 Germany

 In October 2015 Berliner Verkehrsbetriebe (BVG), the public transport operator of Germany's capital, commenced a six-week trial of an Alexander Dennis Enviro500, as part of a bigger testing programme for a new series of buses for the city.

-In October 2018, the BVG ordered 200 Enviro500 in order to replace the MAN Lion's City DD.
+In October 2018, the BVG ordered 200 Enviro500s in order to replace the MAN Lion's City DD.
 The first two were unveiled by BVG in October 2020.

 Switzerland

-In September 2015, Alexander Dennis announced the order of 19 Enviro500s with twin staircases and three doors for PostAuto, Switzerland, delivery started in 2017.
+In September 2015, Alexander Dennis announced the order of 19 Enviro500 with twin staircases and three doors for PostAuto in Switzerland.
+Delivery started in 2017.